KARA reports on the issues impacting abused and neglected children.

 Fixing the problems this article brings to light will require an informed and involved community and government…

 Click here to find out how to begin to make this happen where you live.

 Every state (See what’s happening in your state) will soon see a surge in the need for foster families as children stuck in toxic homes enter child protection as the lockdowns end and mandated reporters once again are able to report the abuse that is occurring.

-Two things in the news recently shined a bright light on how cruel and misguided the foster system can be.
-This Star Tribune piece by Chris Serres about MN State Law making things worse for foster children is just one community failure that hurts abused children making their odds for early pregnancy, school failure and life in the justice system more likely.
+This Star Tribune piece by Chris Serres about MN State Law making things worse for foster children is just one community failure that continues to hurt abused children in almost every state;

-If the Supreme Court decides that adoption agencies can refuse gay couples adoption rights, we will see a whole new population of teen aged state ward children on their way to leading dysfunctional lives.
-80% is the statistic that has been around for a very long time and i don’t see how it can improve with our current disregard for the humanity required for meaningful foster case.
+In 2016, Supreme Court made adoption by same-sex couples legal in all 50 states, but this decision may be revisited soon.
+If the court decides that adoption agencies can refuse gay couples adoption rights, we will see a whole new population of teen aged state ward children on their way to leading dysfunctional lives.

 My decades in child protection have repeatedly surprised me with how committed gay couples have been to adopting hard to adopt children and how they identify with the rejection and trauma that make life for a child almost impossible.